 A 2012 Mashable article written by Pete Cashmore, declared “2013 to be the year of Responsive Web Design”.
 Back then he made this canny observation: “The aim here isn’t merely prettiness or technical trickery, Media companies like ours are seeing a major shift in the consumption habits of their audiences.
 Those organizations that don’t act may find themselves behind the curve”.
 So regardless of the nature of your business, the fact is, your audience will browse the net from pretty much any and every location, and on a multitude of different devices.
 If they are not now, they will be in the future.

-This means companies will need to figure out ways to stay with their customers every step of the way, if they want to remain in business.
+Therefore, companies will need to figure out ways to stay with their customers every step of the way if they want to remain in business.
+This means that web design is more important than ever.
+If you’re reading this as a business, knowing that your web design is lacking, then you might want to find some help; get it here.
 “Web users expect that their favourite websites will, at the least, have a mobile-friendly version they can access on their smartphone or tablet,” explains business growth expert Casey Gollan in his latest bulletin titled Why You Should Care About Responsive Web Design.

 “Ideally, they’d prefer for the site to load immediately, and be easy to access regardless of the device they’re on.”
 And because of this, Gollan predicts companies who don’t turn to Responsive Web Design are set to be losing out Big Time.
 Yet there is no need to panic.
 He insists: